Swinejamin/drinkNinjaInitial/README.md

 ## Things to do

-- [x] Get basic funcitonality working
+- [x] Get basic functionality working
 - [ ] Fill out the database with plenty of recipes
 - [ ] Identify room for improvement in UX